 Admissions- Ft.
-Bragg
+Liberty

 The program is open to all Active Duty Special Operations branches.
 SFC and above enlisted, CW3 and CW4 warrant officers and Captains and Majors (promotable) commissioned officers with a Bachelors Degree from a regionally accredited institution are encouraged to apply.